 Cameron Griffith (Class of 2013)

-Cameron Griffith is currently serving as the Service Provider Manager under contract to the District of Columbia Sustainable Energy Utility, where he works with commercial market customers to design and implement sustainable energy reduction plans, meeting strategic long-term goals for clients.
-He collaborates closely wtih design engineers, architects, and other service provides to review new efficient technologies entering the market and to develop methods to increase adoption of these technologies.
+Cameron Griffith is currently a senior consultant at Booz Allen Hamilton.
+Before that he served as the Service Provider Manager under contract to the District of Columbia Sustainable Energy Utility, where he worked with commercial market customers to design and implement sustainable energy reduction plans, meeting strategic long-term goals for clients.
+He collaborated closely wtih design engineers, architects, and other service providers to review new efficient technologies entering the market and to develop methods to increase adoption of these technologies.
 Cameron has presented at national conferences and forums to advocate for clean energy and energy use reduction.
 He is a member of the American Institute of Architects and a member and active presenter with the Metropolitan Washington Plumbing, Heating and Cooling Contractors Association.

 Liz Jones (Class of 2013)